 Most TB cases occur in the poorer third world countries, while it is much less of a problem in western countries.
 Why is this?
 It appears that the main drivers of TB in poorer countries are overcrowding, lack of sanitation in some cases, malnutrition and poverty related issues.
 Other diseases can cause latent TB to become active.
 Being HIV positive increases the chance of TB becoming active, too.
 Another possibility is genetic resistance.
 TB was a problem in Europe starting about the 1400s, reached a peak in the 1700s and declined throughout the 20th century, whereas TB was rare in most parts of the world prior to the 1800s.
-This appears to have resulted in European decendents having a higher average resistance compared to most other races and ethnic groups in the world.
+This appears to have resulted in European decendents having a higher average resistance compared to most other races and ethnic groups in the world (natural selection).

 Look at the list under

 What are the rates of TB for different racial and ethnic populations?